Akshaya-Kamble/MechaCar_Statistical_Analysis/README.md

 ![](https://github.com/Akshaya-Kamble/MechaCar_Statistical_Analysis/blob/main/Reference%20Images/t_test_lot3.PNG)

+Looking at the p value for all the manufacturing lots together is greater than 0.05 and is not significant so the null hypothesis can be accepted.Similarly the null hypothesis for lot1 and lot 3 can also be accepted as the p values are also greater that 0.05.
+The null hypothesis for lot2 can be rejected as the p value is less than 0.05

 ## Deliverable 4
 ## Study Design: MechaCar vs Competition

 The various comparable factors that MechaCar can perform against the competition would be cost,highway fuel efficiency, horse power, maintenance cost,seating capacity,PSI, mpg,ground clearence,fuel type,safety rating etc.

 ##### 1. We can test the highway fuel efficiency,horse power and cost.Since these metrics are directly proportional we can justify the cost of vehicle comparing to the competition.
-##### 2. The mean of metricA from the MechaCar can be equal or different than the mean of metricA from the competition.Using the t test we can calculate the p value and depending on this p value we can reject our null hypothesis if p value is smaller than 0.05 and support the alternative hypothesis or accept the null hypothesis and reject the alternative hypothesis.
+##### 2. The null hypothesis is a statement of no difference between a sample mean or proportion and a population mean or proportion.
+The alternative hypothesis is a contradictory to the null hypothesis.The mean of metricA from the MechaCar can be equal or different than the mean of metricA from the competition.Using the t test we can calculate the p value and depending on this p value we can reject our null hypothesis if p value is smaller than 0.05 and support the alternative hypothesis or accept the null hypothesis and reject the alternative hypothesis.
 ##### 3. Since we are comparing the means from two populations we can use two sample t test.
 Further as we want to know whether one population mean is greater than or less than the other, we can perform a one-tailed t-test.
 ##### 4. The following data is needed to run the statistical test
 		a.
 The mean of both samples